Dre Campbell Farm

 When ready to use, dilute the concentrated onion liquid with pure water.
 Use one glass of onion liquid with two glasses of water.

 Finally, pour the liquid into a sprayer and add a few drops of liquid soap.
-This is an excellent DIY bug spray recipe for larger infestations of insect pests.
+This is an excellent DIY bug spray recipe for large insect infestations.

 Recipe 3: Onion and Garlic Spray